VoicesJun 01, 2023

 Satan’s voice limits what you can do.

-Satan’s voice says we never have enough.
-Money, sex, pornography, drugs, alcohol, no self-control, I am out of control.
+Satan’s voice says we will never have enough.

 Satan wants you to trust anything but God.
 Therefore, he will put idols before you.